DataRobot ingress reference settings¶

 Ingress in Kubernetes is an API object that manages external access to the services in a cluster, typically HTTP.
 For the Ingress resource to work, the cluster must have an ingress controller running.
 Cluster administrators are expected to select ingress controllers according to their requirements.
 There are dozens of ingress controllers available.
 Some controllers are maintained by the Kubernetes team (e.g., AWS, GCE, and Nginx controllers), while others are provided by third-party vendors.

 DataRobot is compatible with a wide range of ingress controllers.
-Nginx Ingress, HAProxy Ingress, and OpenShift Ingress have been fully validated by the DataRobot team, but other controllers will also work as long as some basic requirements are met.
+Nginx Ingress, HAProxy Ingress, and OpenShift Ingress have been fully validated by the DataRobot team, but other controllers also works as long as some basic requirements are met.
 These requirements are documented below.

 Kubernetes provides extensive documentation about the controller here: https://github.com/kubernetes/ingress-nginx/tree/main/docs.
 This location includes user guides, examples, hardening recommendations, and many other details.